belzecue/BimDav_godot-rollback-netcode/README.md

 3. Initialize the match to its initial state on all clients.
-Sharing match configuration and letting the "host" know when each client is ready to start can be done using Godot RPC mechanism.
+Sharing match configuration and letting the "host" know when each client is ready to start can be done using Godot's RPC mechanism.

-4. Call `SyncManager.start()` on the game's "host"
+4. Call `SyncManager.start()` on the "host".

 5. Begin the match in all clients in response to the "sync_started" signal.

-6. When the match is over, call `SyncManager.stop()` on the game's "host".
+6. When the match is over, call `SyncManager.stop()` on the "host".
 (If a client needs to leave the match early, they should inform the other clients via an RPC or some other mechanism, and then call `SyncManager.stop()` locally.)